 Administration of Awards

-Processing Expenditure forms: All expenditures forms (payrolls, requisitions, travel expense reports, etc.) should be processed by your department through your own college/school.
+Processing Expenditure forms: All expenditures forms (payrolls, requisitions, eReimbursement reports, etc.) should be processed by your department through your own college/school.

 Allowable and Non-allowable Items: Please refer to our Research Committee Policies for this information.
 In general terms, these awards are made with the understanding that they must only be used for research.
 Instructional expenses and classroom supplies must not be charged to these awards.
-Items generally viewed as departmental responsibilities (such as phones, phone line charges, office furnishings and supplies, etc.) also should not be charged to these awards.
+Items generally viewed as departmental responsibilities (such as phones, phone line charges, office furnishings, computers, and supplies, etc.) also should not be charged to these awards.
+In the event that an item within this category is necessary for the research project, approval from VCRGE Accounting for the individual expense should be obtained prior to purchase.

-Hints for Viewing VCRGE Project Grants in WISDM
+Hints for Viewing VCRGE Project Grants in WISER

 An award will be viewable in WISDM only if you have obtained the appropriate WISDM Authorization (see Business Services SFS site for information on how to get authorized).

-In WISDM you must change the WISDM Account Tree to MSN_GRAD_SCH_WD in order to see the approved individual budget categories.
+In WISER you must change the WISER Account Tree to MSN_GRAD_SCH_WD in order to see the approved individual budget categories.
 Viewing VCRGE awards with the WISDM Project Grant default Account Tree (MSN_RSP_PJ_GT_DFLT) will not only be confusing, it also will not help you administer the award correctly.

-WISDM does not have a Budget Category called Flexible.
-When an award has only flexible funds, the flexible budget amount will show in WISDM as “[ZLUMP] Lump Sum Budgets-prjbud”.
-When there are specific amounts budgeted in other categories as well as the flexible fund category, the award budget becomes harder to understand in WISDM.
-In this case, please refer to the original award letter for details or contact Jessica Wipperfurth (5-6931) or Katie Austin (2-8387) for assistance in understanding what you see in WISDM.
+WISER does not have a Budget Category called Flexible.
+When an award has only flexible funds, the flexible budget amount will show in WISER as “[ZLUMP] Lump Sum Budgets-prjbud”.
+When there are specific amounts budgeted in other categories as well as the flexible fund category, the award budget becomes harder to understand in WISER.
+In this case, please refer to the original award letter for details or contact Jessica Wipperfurth (265-6931) for assistance in understanding what you see in WISER.

 Changes to Awards